 2.3) Involve families and communities in young children's development and learning.
 Comments: 3.
-Observing, Documenting, and Assessing to Sup observation, documentation, and other forms of asseand uses of assessment.
-They know about and use sy families and other professionals, to positively influe ssment are central to the practic stematic observations, docume ce of all early childhood profesentation, and other effective ass sionals.
-They know about and u essment strategies in a responsi inderstand the goals, benefits, ble way, in partnership with All candidates will: F F 4 3 2 1 Teacher candidate exhibits mastery and flexibility of knowledge related to observing, documenting, and assessing to support young children and families.
+Observing, Documenting, and Assessing to Sup Candidate regularly seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., cultural diversity, community helpers, literacy/librarians, math and science/cooks, etc.).
+Candidate periodically seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., cultural diversity, community helpers, literacy/librarians, math and science/cooks, etc.).
+With support, candidate is emerging in identifying strategies for actively involving families and communities in young children's development.
+Candidate is unable or unwilling to seek out opportunities to actively involve families and communities in young children's development. observation, documentation, and other forms of asser- and uses of assessment.
+They know about and use sy families and other professionals, to positively influen stematic observations, docume ntation, and other effective asso essment strategies in a responsi ble way, in partnership with All candidates will: ice the development of every c inia.
+Prior to program complet ion prospective early childhood rteachers: 4 3 2 1 Teacher candidate exhibits mastery and flexibility of knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate exhibits a proficient level of knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate exhibits a basic level knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate lacks essential knowledge related to observing, documenting, and assessing to support young children and families.